flatpickles/sketchbook-legacy/README.md

 For notes on each of the sketches within Sketchbook, visit the [`notes`](./notes/README.md) directory.
 For notes on the web app itself, read on!
 Caveat lector: this readme is a rough brain-dump space at the moment.

 ## Known Issues
-* Sliders changing size when a number goes from positive to negative is causing jumpy issues
 * Color parameter inputs have a weird internal margin after hiding/showing right panel
 * If a sketch times out with a particular set of parameters, it can become unresponsive, and those params are saved in local storage so that the same issue persists past reload
 * Mobile: